changesets/action/README.md

         run: yarn

       - name: Create Release Pull Request or Publish to npm
+        id: changesets
         uses: changesets/action@master
         with:
-          # this expects you to have a script called release which does a build for your packages and calls changeset publish
+          # This expects you to have a script called release which does a build for your packages and calls changeset publish
           publish: yarn release
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           NPM_TOKEN: ${{ secrets.NPM_TOKEN }}

+      - name: Send a Slack notification if a publish happens
+        if: steps.changesets.outputs.published == 'true'
+        # You can do something when a publish happens.
+        run: my-slack-bot send-notification --message "A new version of ${GITHUB_REPOSITORY} was published!"

 ```

-### With version script
+#### With version script

 If you need to add additional logic to the version command, you can do so by using a version script.